 A delegation of academics from Wharton Business School, University of Pennsylvania from the United States have visited DP World headquarters to research the company’s growth as a global trade enabler and to see first-hand the operations at its flagship Jebel Ali Port.
+Following a port tour, the delegation met with DP World Group Chairman and CEO Sultan Ahmed Bin Sulayem to discuss how the business has grown into a major trade enabler on every continent and its partnership with the Dubai government.

 The delegation was keen to learn of DP World’s strategy for attracting and retaining top talent and its future business plans.